propertyhive/WP-Property-Hive-Template-Assistant-Add-On/README.txt

 Requires at least: 3.8
 Tested up to: 4.7.3
 Stable tag: trunk
-Version: 1.0.5
+Version: 1.0.6
 Homepage: http://wp-property-hive.com/addons/template-assistant/

-This add on for Property Hive assists with the layout of property pages.
+This add on for Property Hive assists with the layout of property pages and more.

 == Description ==

-This add on for Property Hive assists with the layout of property pages.
-Currently only provides assistance with the search results page.
+This add on for Property Hive assists with the layout of property search page, the fields shown on search forms and allows you to manage custom fields on the property record.

 == Installation ==